jobial-io/scase/README.md

 * The request must be replied using the right type, again, it is checked at compile time
 * The response message on the client side is type-safe, e.g. for Hello the client code receives a HelloResponse and for Hi the response type is HiResponse
 * It is not possible to send a request that does not conform to the client's type, this is checked at compile time.
+* You don't have to use Cats Effect's IO: you can use other effect types, or if you are not familiar with functional effects or need to use non-pure code, you can just ...

 ## How to use